 Research interests are focused on addressing important health issues for older adults and are varied with strength in the areas of healthy aging, chronic disease management, end-of-life and palliative care, and dementia.

 Since its inception in 2001, gerontological nursing researchers at OHSU School of Nursing have garnered over $34 million in direct cost research awards.
 This funding allows us to turn ideas into innovations that advance knowledge development and dissemination and that, ultimately, advance the nursing discipline.
 We are committed to evidence-based practice and translational research and moving our research findings from theory and science into care delivery, resulting in improved health outcomes.

 Hartford Award for Research and Practice

 The purpose of the Hartford Award for Research and Practice (HARP) program is to improve the health and health care of older adults through research and innovations in care by providing support for faculty research or practice change projects.
-There is also funding for doctoral students, whose focus is on the health and healthcare of older adults, who are in the final stages of completing dissertation research.
+There is also funding for doctoral students whose focus is on the health and healthcare of older adults and who are in the final stages of completing dissertation research.

 The HARP program core values are innovation, accountability for outcomes, and a plan to leverage awarded funds into sustainable programs of research or practice improvements.
 This one year, small grant program is targeted at early career investigators who have a clinical or research doctorate and have full-time appointments at OHSU.